cobbler/koan/docs/installing-virtual-guests.rst

 Koan is designed to install things as set up in cobbler to ensure installs are consistent and repeatable.

-Often though, users of koan may not be cobbler server administrators or may want to install a VM on a test system -- so they'll want to override some things as stored in cobbler.
+Often though, users of Koan may not be cobbler server administrators or may want to install a VM on a test system -- so they'll want to override some things as stored in cobbler.
 Koan allows an extensive system of overrides to tweak what Cobbler tells us about how a particular cobbler profile should be installed.